• Skip to content

 Also, an eating routine that’s based on 3 healthy meals and a couple of healthy snacks can help you and your child avoid too much unhealthy snacking between meals throughout the day.

-If table manners are important to you, family meals together are a chance to show your child how to use table manners.
+If table manners are important to you, family meals together are a chance to show your child how to use them.
 You can also point out why table manners are good.
 For example, you could say, ‘It’s much easier to hear what you’re saying when you don’t have food in your mouth!’
 But most children don’t grasp the finer points of table manners until they’re around 5 years old, so try not to expect too much.

 It’s best to turn off the TV and other screens during family meals.
 This stops your family from being distracted and helps your toddler to focus on eating and listening to their appetite.